 Seeing just how damaging excessive training without adequate rest and recovery was to my body, not only physically for performance but for daily life was a valuable lesson.
 I’m now so much more aware of the acute signs that can signal I’m doing too much to avoid over-doing it in the future.

 Would you like to work together to improve your nutrition and sporting performance?
-Let’s book a FREE 30-minute consultation to chat about sports nutrition and your goals to see if we make a good team.
-No more confusion about what to eat when to boost your performance, I’m here to help!
+Book a FREE 30-minute consultation to chat about sports nutrition and your goals.
+No more confusion about what to eat when to boost your performance.

 Photography by Fields Photography London